Ever run into this dreaded issue when working with Javascript or – preferably – Typescript?

 The reason this is happening, is because for some reason you are not allowed to access process

-which could happen for a variety of reasons.
+– exactly as the error describes – which could happen for a variety of reasons.

 I will go over each of them in-depth, but they are: